mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 ---
 [_Last Revised: 07/10/2023_]

-In 2012, I started the journey of building products with a background in finance and accounting.
+In 2012, I accidentally started the journey of building products with a background in finance and accounting.
 It was a drastic career transition.
-At that time, I didn't know what *product management* was.
-I interacted with many developers and designers without understanding their domain language.
+At that time, I didn't know what *product management* was, but I was interacting with developers and designers without understanding their domain language.

 I have worked both on physical and digital products as a startup founder and as an employee.
 As an employee, I have worked at a tiny startup with 25 people to a mid-size organization with 3000 people to a large size organization with 30,000 people.
 Each one of these organizations with various sizes presented its own challenges and opportunities.
 Learning never stopped because of an organization size.

-To keep up with various domains, I enrolled in bootcamp schools—business development, coding & product management respectively.
-This structured and specific learnings helped me grow and communicate appropriately with designers, engineers and stakeholders.
-Each domain has its own objectives and incentives.
-Understanding that can help influence balance in decision-making.

-The cumulative experience working within design, engineering, startups, business and product development has given me the confidence of doing product management today and round up my philosophy on how the role of product management should be carried out.

 Product Management can be a fulfilling career if you are an intellectual, polymath, enjoy solving hard problems, and like to think critically.
-It is analytical, creative and requires social skills.
+It is analytical, creative and collaborative role.
 I love all 3 aspects about it.
+I love bringing abstract ideas to life by working with cross-functional teams.
+The discipline of product management allows me to jump boundaries while solving for complex business and customer problems.

-This is my private repository of notes accumulated over time on being a successful product manager.
+This is my private repository of notes accumulated over time.
 A few quotes below before a deep dive:

 > Customers don't have needs, they just want to make progress within the system they belong. — Alan Klement